Texas

 Provisions for Voters with Disabilities

-You may vote by mail if you have a sickness or physical condition that prevents you from voting in person without needing personal assistance or injuring your health.
-Voters with disabilities may fill out an annual application to vote by mail.
+If you are a voter with a disability, you may vote by mail if you have a sickness or physical condition that prevents you from voting in person without needing personal assistance or injuring your health.

-You may apply with the county voter registrar for a permanent exemption for a photo ID.
+Voters with disabilities may fill out an annual application to vote-by-mail or may also apply with the county voter registrar for a permanent exemption to presenting a photo ID.

 Voters who are physically unable to enter the polling place may use curbside voting during early voting and on Election Day.